-The Institution keeps alert regarding industry needs and periodically revises its curriculum accordingly.
+The institution keeps alert regarding industry needs and periodically revises its curriculum accordingly.

-The overall objective of Moviso Academy is to provide the highest quality of professional training in real estate, small business development, and business-related certificate education.
+The overall objective of Moviso Academy is to provide the highest quality of education and training to prepare graduates for overall success in the fields of real estate, business, information technology, and criminal justice.